• Have your assignments done by seasoned writers. 24/7. Contact us:

 How to get away with Plagiarism

-The most unusual ways that your teacher will use to detect plagiarism is looking at your writing style and how well you understand the content in your research paper.
+The most unusual way your teacher will use to detect plagiarism is by looking at your writing style and how well you understand the content of your research paper.

 To start with, if you used an essay mill to write a paper for you, and the site is fond of using big words and long sentences.